Oxford Rewley Road railway station

 Oxford Rewley Road railway station was a railway station serving the city of Oxford, England, located immediately to the north of what is now Frideswide Square on the site of the Saïd Business School, to the west of Rewley Road.
-It was the terminus of the Buckinghamshire Railway, which was worked, and later absorbed, by the London and North Western Railway (L&NWR).
-In 1923 it became part of the London, Midland and Scottish Railway (LMS), "Varsity Line" service from Cambridge via Bletchley and had features of significance in construction history.
+It had features of significance in construction history, and was the terminus of the Buckinghamshire Railway, which was worked, and later absorbed, by the London and North Western Railway (L&NWR).
+In 1923, it became part of the London, Midland and Scottish Railway (LMS) "Varsity Line" service from Cambridge via Bletchley.

 History

 The line from Bletchley to Oxford was opened by the Buckinghamshire Railway (worked and later owned by the L&NWR) in 1851.
 The Oxford station was built on the site of Rewley Abbey, a 13th-century Cistercian monastery.

 The contractors for the main building were Fox, Henderson who were completing The Crystal Palace at the same time, and they used similar — but not identical — prefabricated cast iron main structural components.
 The historic importance of this feature caused it to be made a Grade II* listed building.
 There were two platform faces partly under a glass-roofed train shed; the latter was replaced to a different design in 1888.

 The other main feature of the site was Rewley Road Swing Bridge, a swing bridge just to the north, taking the line across the navigable Sheepwash Channel which links the River Thames and the Castle Mill Stream next to the Oxford Canal.
 The bridge remains in situ but not in use today.
 There were also extensive sidings for coal and other freight traffic, and a motive power depot.

 The Great Western Railway had opened its station in 1852 on an adjacent site, the location of the current Oxford railway station, and the two stations came under joint management in 1933.
 Rewley Road was closed to passengers by the London Midland Region of British Railways on 1 October 1951 and services transferred to the ex-GWR station.
 The goods yard remained available for use until 5 April 1984 and was cleared in 1998.
 After the station closed to passengers the main building was put to commercial use.